 - family practitioners: doctors who provide a range of services for patients of all ages (sometimes, this includes obstetrical care) instead of specializing in one area

-- certified nurse-midwife: an advanced practice nurse specializing in women's health care needs, including prenatal care, labor and delivery, and postpartum care for pregnancies without complications
+- certified nurse-midwife: an advanced practice nurse specializing in women's health care needs, including prenatal care, labor and delivery, and postpartum care for pregnancies without problems

-Any of these care providers is a good choice if you're healthy and there's no reason to anticipate complications with your pregnancy and delivery.
+Any of these care providers is a good choice if you're healthy and there's no reason to expect problems with your pregnancy and delivery.
 However, nurse-midwives do need to have a doctor available for the delivery in case a C-section has to be done.

 Your health care provider may refer you to a doctor with expertise in high-risk pregnancies if you:

 - have a chronic condition like diabetes or heart problems

 - have an increased risk of preterm labor

 - are pregnant with more than one fetus